sulis-hpc/sulis-hpc.github.io/gettingstarted/software/R.markdown

 srun R CMD BATCH "--args <my_args>" my_script.R
 ```

-Where `<my_args>` should be replace with any command line arguments read by the script `my_script.R` via use of the R function `commandArgs(trailingOnly=TRUE)`.
+Where `<my_args>` should be replace with any command line arguments read by the script `my_script.R` via use of the R function `commandArgs(trailingOnly = TRUE)`.
 On execution, output normally printed to the console will be written to the file `my_script.Rout` and any plots generated by the script will be combined into `Rplots.pdf`.

-Using command line arguments to pass input into R scripts can be useful wheh constructing large parallel jobs which consist of a single R script run for many different inputs, for example using [job arrays](../../advanced/ensemble/jobarrays) or creating bash functions which launch R scripts for use with [GNU Parallel](../../advanced/ensemble/gnuparallel).
+Using command line arguments to pass input into R scripts can be useful when constructing large parallel jobs which consist of a single R script run for many different inputs, for example using [job arrays](../../advanced/ensemble/jobarrays) or creating bash functions which launch R scripts for use with [GNU Parallel](../../advanced/ensemble/gnuparallel).

 ## Parallelism in R